-I began my career in Austin as a freelance journalist for local and national publications.
+I began my career as a freelance journalist for local and national publications.
 I was Yelp’s first digital marketing employee in Texas and served as a Peace Corps Volunteer in Costa Rica before attending Northwestern’s Medill School of Journalism as a McCormick Foundation Scholar in 2011.
 After graduating, I was a social media strategist for Chicago nonprofit North Branch Works and global nonprofit buildOn.
 In 2013, I launched Small Coffee, a boutique PR and marketing agency that connected authentic, community-minded brands with businesses, organizations, and influencers who share their values.
-In 2019, I was the Austin Board of REALTORS®‘ Social Media and Digital Lead, and in 2021 I joined Slack as an Editor.
+In 2019, I joined the Austin Board of REALTORS® as its Social Media and Digital Lead, and in 2021 I joined Slack as an Editor.

-I’m also an avid networker who cares about building community.
-I’m a proud Returned Peace Corps Volunteer and I’m finishing my term as Chair of the Girls Empowerment Network.
+I deeply care about building community.
+I’m a certified #IamRemarkable trainer and I serve as a board member for the Girls Empowerment Network.
 A lot of people don’t know that I’m a third-culture kid who grew up living in Indonesia, Japan and Qatar.
-When I’m not flipping through my AP Stylebook, I’m spending my free time cycling around Central Texas and nerding out with my husband and our dog in El Paso.
+When I’m not flipping through my AP Stylebook, I’m spending my free time having fun with my husband and our dog in El Paso.

 My writing has appeared in Time Out Chicago, Slack, Vocativ, California Home + Design’s blog, Texas Monthly, CultureMap Austin, Glasstire, The Sparefoot Blog, Gapers Block, Bust, Hartford Courant, The Dallas Morning News, the Austin American Statesman, Citygram, Austin Monthly, Austin Woman, Vocativ and Tribeza.